All Episodes

 It is outrageous.

-Chris Dodd again trying to look for a way to get the money back.
+Chris Dodd, again, trying to look for a way to get the money back.

-Didn't know if we'd be taxing ourselves.
+Doesn't know if we'd be taxing ourselves.

-Notice if he says, or notice when he says, I don't know.
+Notice if he says, or notice when he says, I don't know, we'd be taxing ourselves.

 I don't know if I want to do that.